alexishevia/ppp-cli/README.md

 Read more about PPP files here: https://weekdone.com/resources/plans-progress-problems

 This cli tool can help you:
+- Create daily PPPs
-- Create daily PPPs, where each PPP uses the previous PPP as template, and is saved as a file with name: `YYYY-MM-DD`
+    - Each PPP is saved as a file with name: `YYYY-MM-DD`
+    - When generating a new PPP, the previous PPP is used as a template
 - Automatically post your PPP to a slack channel

 ## Installation